-We therefore encourage interested students, especially sophomores, to explore the Beckman Scholars Program.
-Scholars and mentors participate in a 15-month experience and scholars are provided continuous and generous stipend support over two summers, support for supplies and publication costs, and travel to conferences.
-Faculty mentors furnish hands-on guidance and support throughout.
+We encourage interested students, especially sophomores, to explore the Beckman Scholars Program.
+Scholars and mentors participate in a 15-month research experience that extends over two summers and the intervening academic year.
+Scholars are provided continuous and generous stipend support during summers, and support for supplies, equipment, and publication costs, and travel to conferences.
+Faculty mentors furnish hands-on guidance throughout.

-The Beckman Scholars Program specifically targets students who are mentored by select faculty in Biology, Chemistry, or Neuroscience & Behavior.
+The Beckman Scholars Program is open to students who are mentored by select faculty in Biology, Chemistry, or Neuroscience & Behavior (see program mentors listed below).
 Students must commit to an appropriate academic major (see below).
-We anticipate supporting one or two outstanding students each year.
+We anticipate supporting two outstanding students each year.

-All applicants must be full-time undergraduate students who declare majors in biology, chemistry, or neuroscience.
+Applicants must be full-time Barnard undergraduate students with a declared major in biology, chemistry, or neuroscience & behavior.
 Applicants must be U.S. citizens or permanent residents.
-Top candidates will demonstrate evidence of critical traits such as leadership, maturity, perseverance, and dedication to scientific research.
-They will have a grade point average of 3.5 or higher, research interests or experience aligned with a participating mentor, particularly compelling goals for independent research and post-graduate pursuits, superior communication skills, and a commitment to meeting the participation requirements for two summers and the intermediate academic year.
-Students planning to graduate in 2021 are ineligible for awards during the cycle beginning in 2021.
+Top candidates will demonstrate evidence of leadership, maturity, perseverance, and dedication to scientific research.
+They will have a grade point average of 3.5 or higher, research interests or experience aligned with a participating mentor, compelling goals for independent research and post-graduate pursuits, superior communication skills, and a commitment to meeting the participation requirements for two summers and the intermediate academic year.
+Students planning to graduate in 2023 are NOT eligible for awards during the cycle beginning in 2023.

 1. proposed research projects and goals, making sure to specify how these are compatible with the research of the faculty mentor and the host lab;